LETTER, PREMIER'S DEPARTMENT TO SEPTIMUS BURT

 It is unknown what response Burt made to this letter but further correspondence on the matter received by Burt from the Premier's Office seven months later confirmed that he did reconsider and that arrangements were then being made for him to retain the 'Honourable' title.

-b) Hand written envelope to Septimus Burt at a London address.
-At the bottom left of the front of the envelope is the name J. Bramston.
-John Bramston was Under Secretary of State for the Colonies and so this may indicate this letter was sent from Perth via the Colonial Office, London.
+John Bramston, the name at the bottom left of the front of the envelope, was Under Secretary of State for the Colonies and so this may indicate this letter was sent from Perth via the Colonial Office, London.

 Details